zhenkewu/CFRL/docs/source/tutorials/example_workflows.rst

 .. image:: ../supps/real_data_workflow.png

-In this workflow, CFRL takes in an offline trajectory and then preprocesses the offline trajectory using :code:`SequentialPreprocessor`.
+In this workflow, PyCFRL takes in an offline trajectory and then preprocesses the offline trajectory using :code:`SequentialPreprocessor`.
 After that, the preprocessed trajectory is passed into :code:`FQI` to train a counterfactually fair policy, which is then assessed using :code:`evaluate_reward_through_fqe()` and :code:`evaluate_fairness_through_model()` based on a